openownership/bods-gleif-pipeline/README.md

 The pipeline is designed to be run on Amazon Web Services (AWS) infrastruture and has the following requirements:

-* t2.medium EC2 instance with at least 16GB of storage
+* t2.medium EC2 instance with at least 20GB of storage
 * 2 Kinesis streams to connect pipeline stages
 * Optionally Firehose delivery streams connecting data streams to S3 buckets

 ## Setup

-Create an EC2 instance (see requirements above), setup Kinesis streams for each pipeline stage to output to.
+Create an EC2 instance (see requirements above), setup Kinesis data streams for each pipeline stage to output to, and optionally create Kinesis delivery streams to connected to output data to S3 buckets.

 ### Configuration